Abhishek-849/Library_management/README.md

-Made By: Gurditt Singh Dadiala, Roll No. 22f3000636

 Project Overview: The project is a library management system developed using Flask (building application), SQLite (data storage), Jinja2 templates (dynamically generate html templates), and Bootstrap (styling).